 These benefits will be provided subject to the same deductibles and coinsurance applicable to other medical and surgical benefits provided under this plan.
-Therefore, the following deductibles and coinsurance apply: [insert deductibles and coinsurance applicable to these benefits].
+Therefore, the following deductibles and coinsurance apply: [see Certificate of Coverage].
 If you would like more information on WHCRA benefits, call your Plan Administrator 410-778-7260.